sliao-mi-luku/Hippocampal-Volume-Alzheimer/README.md

 ## Project Summary

-1. Build a hippocampal segmentation AI algorithm (HippoVolume.AI) by U-Net to quantify the volumes of (anterior and posterior) hippocampus
+1. Build a hippocampal segmentation AI algorithm, HippoVolume.AI, by U-Net to quantify the volumes of (anterior and posterior) hippocampus
 2. Model runs the segmentation task on brain MRI NIFTI files
 3. Model achieves Dice score = 0.896 and Jaccard index = 0.812 on the validation dataset
 4. Model is integrated into a simulated clinical network